Plant-based protein: are we being duped?

 Opportunity knocks but once

-The global plant-based meat market was estimated to be worth US$13.6 billion last year, and it’s predicted to grow to around US$35 billion by 2027.
-Nick Hazell, CEO and founder of Australian plant-based meat company v2food says the plant-based protein industry presents a great opportunity for the Australian agriculture industry to be at the forefront of this growing global market, which will also help them to grow and create employment.
+The global plant-based meat market was estimated to be worth US$13.6 billion last year.
+It’s predicted to hit US$35 billion by 2027.
+Nick Hazell, CEO and founder of Australian plant-based meat company v2food says the plant-based protein industry presents a great opportunity for the Australian agriculture industry to be at the forefront of this growing global market.
+A market that will also help them to grow and create employment.

 “This isn’t about taking a share of the existing animal protein market; this is an additional opportunity to create a new market,” Hazell told 9 News.